Top 10 Brass Pipe Fittings for Plumbing Use

 Coupling connects two pipes and comes in different sizes and lengths.
 Hex-reducing couplings and female couplings are two common types of couplings.

-Cross-type has a four-way and cross branch connection, where the first cross is for the inlet, and the other three are for the outlets.
+Cross-type has a four-way and cross-branch connection, where the first cross is for the inlet, and the other three are for the outlets.

 Cap and plug type is used to move liquids and gases.
-The pipe with the male thread is connected to the cap, while the pipe with the female thread is connected to the plug.
+The pipe with the male thread is connected to the cap, while the line with the female thread is connected to the plug.
 Most of the time, the special industrial caps are round.

 The snout is from chlorinated polyvinyl chloride in this type.
 Copper is also used to make them.
 This short piece of pipe can connect two fittings to create a joint.
 It is used a lot in plumbing.